CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 ### 2. Request a bearer token

 Start a request in your terminal window or using a tool like Postman.
-The examples below use sandbox credentials for the extra-small model entity:

-#### Sample credentials

-{% include copy_snippet.html code=Snippet1 language="yaml" %}

 #### Request to retrieve a token